etaxi341/GameOfLife-Conway/README.md

 * Extract the .zip file into a new folder
 * Execute .exe file

+### 3. Fix Crashes

+If any crashes occur try this:
+* Use the Program in a different Folder (Some Anti-Virus Softwares don't like my Program on Desktop and sometimes in Documents)
+* Execute as Admin

 ## Using the Program

 How to use the Program